New vaccine for 'hideous' shingles illness should be free for seniors, advocates argue

 “When we look at the impact on people’s lives, shingles can be so devastating,” said Wanda Morris, vice-president of advocacy at CARP, formerly known as the Canadian Association of Retired Persons.
 “This is something we really need government to look at.”

-CARP advocated for the existing vaccine against shingles, Zostavax, to be covered, but so far Ontario is the only province that picks up the tab for it and only for those aged 65 to 70.
+CARP advocated for Zostavax to be covered, but so far Ontario is the only province that picks up the tab for it and only for those aged 65 to 70.
 Now the advocacy organization is pushing for Shingrix to be paid for by provincial health plans.
 It costs about $ 244, plus any pharmacy dispensing fees.

 Morris said the cost is worth it, given the financial burden shingles can have on individuals, their families, and the health care system, in addition to the physical pain people suffer.
 Those who get shingles might miss work, and can have trouble carrying out daily functions and caring for their loved ones, including spouses or children.
 Doctor visits or hospitalization are a cost to the health system.